 As the user plays the game, the algorithm registers any signals of anxiety or fainting based on what the selfie camera measures, e.g. paleness in the face.
 By playing the game before the blood test or injection, users are hopefully more relaxed and also more receptive to the donor assistant or care professional.
 This idea was the basis of start-up AINAR, funded by Sanquin and Iqonic.

-The game is available as a free download on iPhone via www.ainar.io and players can give feedback to improve the app.
+The game is available as a free download via www.ainar.io and players can give feedback to improve the app.
 The game does not feature any needles.
 The only thing you need to do is solving puzzles by coloring them with your finger and communicating your feedback by chatting with the AINAR team.